bluehenry/python.best.practices/02_advance/01_package_and_module/README.md

 ```

 # Packages
-* Pakcages are modules that contain other modules
+* Packages are modules that contain other modules
 * Packages are generally implemented as directories containing a special \_\_init__.py file

 import package